Republic of Texas: Government

 The Republic of Texas established a robust legal system, including a Supreme Court to interpret and uphold the Constitution.
 The Constitution itself could be amended through a two-thirds vote in both houses of Congress, followed by ratification by the people.
 Major constitutional changes during this period often related to issues of land grants, taxation, and the powers of the executive and legislative branches.
 The court system inaugurated by Congress included a Supreme Court consisting of a chief justice appointed by the president and four associate justices, elected by a joint ballot of both houses of Congress for four-year terms and eligible for re-election.
 The associates also presided over four judicial districts.
 Houston nominated James Collinsworth to be the first chief justice.
 The county-court system consisted of a chief justice and two associates, chosen by a majority of the justices of the peace in the county.
 Each county was also to have a sheriff, a coroner, justices of the peace, and constables to serve two-year terms.
 Congress formed 23 counties, whose boundaries generally coincided with the existing municipalities.
 In 1839, Texas became the first nation in the world to enact a homestead exemption, under which creditors cannot seize a person's primary residence.

 The Republic's political landscape was marked by factionalism with two primary groups emerging, the War Party and the Peace Party.
-The War Party, led by figures like Mirabeau B. Lamar, advocated for a more aggressive stance against Native American tribes and Mexico which favoring expansion and military action.
-The Peace Party, associated with Sam Houston prioritized diplomacy, compromise, and a more cautious approach to foreign policy.
-These factions often clashed over key issues shaping the Republic's domestic and foreign policies/affairs.
-"Prior to this time, factions were the order of the day.
-Before the Revolution, there was the "Peace Party" and the "War Party".
-Once the path to Revolution was clear, the "Peace" faction was subsumed by the "War" faction, and for a brief time, Texians seemed to agree with each other, at least in terms of politics" (65).
+The War Party, led by figures like Mirabeau B. Lamar, advocated for a more aggressive stance against Native American tribes and Mexico, expansion, and military action.
+The Peace Party, associated with Sam Houston, prioritized diplomacy, compromise, and a more cautious approach to foreign policy.
+These factions often clashed over key issues shaping the Republic's domestic and foreign affairs.